 Some of the short-term, common side effects may have included:

 - Mild to moderate pain during and immediately after the Essure placement procedure

 - Dizziness and lightheadedness

 - Pelvic or back discomfort following the procedure

-Some of the more adverse, long-term side effects include:
+Some of the more severe, or long-term side effects may have included:

 - Abdominal, pelvic, or back pain

 - Perforation of the uterus or fallopian tubes

 - Essure devices unexpectedly moving to the abdominal or pelvic cavity

 - Another surgical procedure if the patient or doctor decides to remove Essure